-Retail trade is expected to experience a decline in 2010.
-The Wichita Metropolitan Statistical Area (MSA) has numerous retail centers, including New Market Square, the Waterfront, and Bradley Fair which encourage industry growth, but the economic decline has led to a decrease in the retail trade.
-Additionally, inflationadjusted taxable retail sales are expected to decrease 1.4 percent in 2010, after decreasing 11.6 percent in 2009.
+Retail trade is expected to experience slight growth in 2009.
+The Wichita Metropolitan Statistical Area (MSA)

+has numerous retail centers, including New Market Square, the Waterfront, and Bradley Fair which encourage industry growth.
+Additionally, inflationadjusted taxable retail sales regained their pre-recession levels in 2007 and 2008, but are expected to decrease 2.1 percent in 2009.